-Since signing the Women in Finance Charter in February 2018, we have focused on embedding a comprehensive action plan to accelerate our ambitions on greater gender balance in three strategic areas: our recruitment activities, the progression of women at and to senior levels and organisational culture.
+Since signing the Women in Finance Charter in February 2018, we have continued to embed a comprehensive action plan focused on our recruitment activities, the progression of women at and to senior levels and organisational culture.

-Each of our senior leaders is implementing a tailored plan to address the specific needs of their business line, and have collectively agreed a suite of actions to further build the talent pipeline across the organisation, focusing on succession planning and senior appointments.
+Each of our senior leaders continues to implement a plan tailored to the specific profile of their business line, and have collectively agreed a range of actions focused on bolstering the talent pipeline across the organisation, through succession planning and senior appointments.

-As we do not have a common approach to organisational levels across BNP Paribas London CIB we reference an external benchmarking tool to ensure a robust and consistent approach to measuring our progress.
-In 2019, our external provider changed the way that they classify job roles and levels so we have identified the new classification which most closely reflects the original definition for the purposes of tracking our progress.
+As we do not have a common approach to organisational levels across BNP Paribas London CIB, we reference an external benchmarking tool to ensure a robust and consistent approach to measuring our progress.
+In 2019, our external provider changed the way that they classify job roles and levels so, for the purposes of tracking our progress, we have identified the new classification that most closely reflects the original definition.